TheGoldMonkey/fhsenv/README.md

 # fhsenv

-fhsenv brings packages into the conventional Linux filesystem hierarchy standard (FHS) folders.
+fhsenv is a Rust dev-tool to install Nix packages into an FHS-compliant virtual shell.
 For example, an FHS environment with the `clang`, `clang-tools`, `eigen`, and `libcxx.dev` packages results in the following /usr/include:
 - `c++/v1/`
 - `eigen3/`
 - `gawkapi.h`